mdfortino/health-promo-challenge/README.md

 * Bonus: Try out some sort of CSS3 animation on the ‘ADD TO CART’ button
 * Double Bonus: If you have the time please feel free to add in any creative functionality.

+## Unresolved Issues:
+* There are errors with responsiveness despite starting with mobile first design(worked previously but as it stands is not fully responsive).
+I need to go back and properly fix Bootstrap grid dimensions and css.
+* Semantic HTML - still working to fix errors that were flagged from HTML validator
+* CSS Validation - still working to fix errors like improper usage of "rem" and "em"
+* Need to build out the rest of the sections, including JS and cart animation
+* Fix font size and margins